DCameronMauch/PresentingScala/README.md

 # Presenting Scala

-Scala presentations using Jupyter notebooks using Almond for the Scala kernel.
+Scala presentations using Jupyter notebooks and Almond for the Scala kernel.